Skip to content

 Start with Gemini CLI

 Good if you want an open source terminal agent with Google sign-in or a Gemini API key.
+Note: the free Google sign-in access shuts down on June 18, 2026 — after that a paid Gemini API key or Code Assist Standard/Enterprise is required.

 Before you start: